Are The Street Outlaws Drag Racing’s Biggest Stars?

 “The first time I got in the car and I raced it I got pulled over.
 They gave me $500 worth of tickets and I got in all kinds of trouble,” he reveals.
 “But ever since then I didn’t care about the paint on the car anymore; I didn’t care about polishing things up and making them pretty; it was all about function after that.
 I’d say that’s part of my problem now, but I also feel like that’s one of the things that makes me who I am.
 Even back then I knew what I wanted and I wasn’t going to let anything like the cops catching me get in my way.”

 Still, it really is difficult to justify an admittedly illegal activity, no matter how comfortable or confident someone is with their participation.
-It’s like an avowed pot smoker trying to convince an equally adamant opponent to marijuana legalization that there’s really no problem—it’s just not going to happen.
+It’s like an avowed pot smoker trying to convince an equally adamant opponent to buying legal weed that there’s really no problem—it’s just not going to happen.
 Chief recognizes the conflict, even at home.

 “What’s crazy is I have a five-year-old son and a two-year-old son and they love to watch the show and they love cars.
 I’m so happy about it, and those kids they don’t know the difference; in the big scheme of things they don’t know that what we’re doing is highly illegal and dangerous and all that.
 To them, it’s just drag racing.
 The adults are the only ones that see the difference,” Shearer says.